Categories

 Uncategorized

 Should I seek counselling?
 Do I really need it?
+How anxious or depressed do I need to be?

 Have you been thinking about seeking counselling and resisting the idea?
 There may be many reasons stopping you: